Ecno92/python-packaging-experiment/README.rst

 **Notes:**

 * GNU make is not available on Windows by default.
 I used Cygwin to be able to use it.
 You can also open the Makefiles to see which commands you need to execute manually.
 * Nuitka seems to have some troubles with virtualenv's. cx_Freeze also has some issues, but those are not blocking.
-It's adviced to use your system Python to ensure everything goes works well.
+It's adviced to use your system Python to ensure everything works well.